Paolovg95/Paolovg95/README.md

 Motivated to learn new skills, face new challenges and develop my own projects.

 ## Skills:
-Ruby on Rails 💎/ ORM (Active Record) 🗄 /JS 💛 / HTML & CSS 🖍 / Git 📥 / Bootstrap 👾 / SQL 📂
+Ruby on Rails/ ORM (Active Record) /JS / HTML & CSS / Git / Bootstrap / SQL

 - 🔭 Working on different projects using Ruby on Rails
 - 🌱 Learning UI/UX Design with Figma